KeithPatarroyo/starter-hugo-research-group/content/draft/database/index.md

 3. Block -> Axiom
 4. Queen Bee -> Axiom

-*ToDo: A more descriptive database with patterns and its technological components: Principle and Architecture.*
+*ToDo: A more descriptive database with patterns and its technological components: Principle, Architecture, Phenomenon and Subtechnologies.*